Aitslab/EasyNER/README.md

 ### Quick start guide

-1. Before installation of EasyNER:
+Before installation of EasyNER:
-   EasyNER is written in the Python programming language.
-Before you use it, you need to install Python.
+Before you use EasyNER, you need to install Python.
 This easiest way to do this is to use Anaconda.
 For this, download Anaconda and follow this instructions from https://www.anaconda.com/.

-3. Clone the repository to your target folder
+1. Transfer the EasyNER repo to your computer by downloading it manually or cloning the EasyNER GitHub repository to your target folder.

 ```console